Division of Financial Services

 The Division of Financial Services monitors overdrafts on university accounts.
 Regardless of an account balance, payroll will always process and be paid.
 However, for the payment of goods and services, payments are prevented on accounts that have been in overdraft in excess of three months unless a letter of request for exemption to the policy is on file.

 As we transition to temporary telecommuting, there will be the need to take university property off campus to facilitate critical work.
-You should utilize this agreement to use KSU properties off campus to keep track of any equipment checked out by your staff members to maintain continuity of operations, including but not limited to computers, back-up drives, etc. If needed, you may utilize an alternative form of tracking to ensure the safeguarding of your assets.
+You should utilize the HCS agreement to use KSU properties off campus to keep track of any equipment checked out by your staff members to maintain continuity of operations, including but not limited to computers, back-up drives, etc. If needed, you may utilize an alternative form of tracking to ensure the safeguarding of your assets.
 All forms utilized for tracking should be maintained in the department.
 Items purchased or reimbursed with university funds to facilitate off-site work will be considered Kansas State University property and should be tracked and ultimately returned to campus.